Skittss/Shimenawa/README.md

 - Volume Rendering (for clouds), inspired by PBR techniques and particularly cloud systems developed by [Guerilla Games](https://www.guerrilla-games.com/read/the-real-time-volumetric-cloudscapes-of-horizon-zero-dawn).

 and lots, and lots of maths!

+I explain each of these techniques in more detail [here.](https://skittss.github.io/PortfolioWebsite/#/projects/Shimenawa)
 <br/><br/>

 # Colour Schemes